Sasha Borissenko: Should Parliament be using urgency during lockdown?

 "Parliament is meant to be adjourned except for urgent pandemic business, rushing through hearings on this bill while the nation is in lockdown is wrong," Mitchell said.

-Mitchell went on to say Little told the Justice Select Committee that officials could not provide the normal support and advice on the bill because of the national emergency, but insisted it be rushed through.
+Mitchell went on to say Minister of Justice Andrew Little told the Justice Select Committee that officials could not provide the normal support and advice on the bill because of the national emergency, but insisted it be rushed through.
 And yet the same couldn't be said for other bills relating to sexual violence laws and increasing protection for first responders.

 "Labour is effectively saying the rights of prisoners are more important and a higher priority than victims of sexual violence or frontline emergency workers like ambulance officers."